parflow-resources/parflow-python-container/README.md

 - Visualizing output from docker container.
 Would need to figure out how to connect the container to the computer display.
 Not a must because you can run scripts to visualize just fine outside of the container, and the section of pftools that does parflow specific file io doesn't require parflow to actually be working.
 - Allowing jupyter notebook development inside of the container.
 This is also possible in theory, but requires some configuration.
 - Easily allowing containers to be built for different environments such that you can manage dependencies individually across different projects
+- Build MPI from scratch to allow this to be used as a shifter container on NERSC